learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Mobile_Development/content.md

 ## Cross-Platform Development Frameworks

 Cross-platform development for mobile involves creating applications that can run seamlessly across multiple operating systems, such as iOS and Android, utilizing a single codebase.
 Through cross-platform frameworks, developers gain the ability to streamline the development process by writing code once and deploying it across various platforms.
 CSC301 students can benefit greatly from understanding cross-platform development as it is easier to implement for multiple famous platforms such as iOS and Android.
+According to Stack Overflow's Developer Survey 2021, React Native was ranked among the top frameworks loved by developers.
 Students with existing knowledge in web can easily start-off with React Native providing them with a clear transition.

 ## Advantages and Challenges of Cross-Platform Development